Captains Regent: History

 The establishment of the regency took place during the first half of the thirteenth century, when they had the role of managing justice, a task similar to the competence of magistrates.
 During that period they were called consuls, which derived from ancient Rome.
 The first two known consuls were elected on 12 December 1243 by the Grand and General Council with a six-month term which is still used today.

 At the end of the thirteenth century, the name of the institution started to change, as one took the title of "captain" and the other one of "defender", then in 1317 they became captain and rector.
 One usually belonged to the upper class, to guarantee the possession of skills necessary to govern the Republic with competence, and one to the working class.

 A 1973 law abolished all the restrictions which prevented women from taking public positions.
-Maria Lea Pedini, was elected the first female Captain Regent on 1 April 1981.
+Maria Lea Pedini was elected the first female Captain Regent on 1 April 1981.
 On 1 April 2017, for the first time two women, Vanessa D'Ambrosio and Mimma Zavoli, occupied the posts of Captains Regent, until their term ended on 1 October 2017.

-As of 1 April 2020, after electing its eighteenth female Captain Regent, San Marino is the country that has had the most female heads of state in the world (however, many other countries have had a female head of state for longer than the combined 10.5 years of these 18 Captains Regent).
+Since 1 April 1984, after electing its second female Captain Regent, San Marino is the country that has had the most female heads of state in the world.
+As of April 2026, there have been 22 female Captains Regent since 1981 which have had a governing time of 13 years in total.